weewx/weewx/docs_src/quickstarts/pip.md

 ## Install in a virtual environment

-To install WeeWX in a virtual environment, follow the directions below for your system:
+To install WeeWX in a virtual environment, follow the directions below for your system.
+If you are using MySQL or MariaDB, be sure to see the additional tab labeled `MySQL`.

 !!!
 Install